AhmedMenaim/RobustaTask/README.md

     9.3 Moving to the delegate in **ReposViewController** and create the didselect function and pass the instance at each time
     9.4 Set the data using the passed instance and called it in the viewDidLoad

+  ## Fifth Commit

+   10. SearchBar

+    10.1 Apply the delegate on the search bar outlet (change func to be setTableViewAndSearchBar) 10.2 Create an array for searchedItems & Active status 10.3 Use the delegate function DidChange to check on text at each time changes 10.4 Filtering the array with the searched text and return the range related to this filter 10.5 Check if there is a searchedText or not to be able to retrive the data and reload tableView in all cases 10.6 Changing in the data source at each time to check if search is active or not and depending on the status I will choose to return searched data or the normal one